Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-006-Rebasing.md

 # Exercise 006 - Rebasing

+As you rebase the branches, you watch thetimelines merge into one.
+Now, your Git history is as clean and orderlyas the spacetime continuum itself.
+You've once again proven your masteryover time and space.

+With Git rebase, you can rewrite history andcreate a single, coherent timeline.
+You step into the TARDIS, setting acourse for the precise moment where the main and linear-universebranches diverge.

+In your time-traveling escapades, you've learnedthe importance of keeping a clean, linear timeline.
+Parallel universesare fascinating, but they can lead to chaos and confusion when theyintersect.

 In this exercise, you'll learn how to rebase your changes, which allows you to linearize your commit history and keep a clean timeline.